Review

 West Elm’s Product Images

-• On category pages the main product images are lifestyle images of the couches in homes.
+• On category pages the main product images are lifestyle images of the West Elm couches in homes.
 It creates a very chic look, but there are often coffee tables or other items obstructing the view of the couch.
 On several occasions I was shocked by what the actual couch’s legs or other features looked like once I clicked on the product listing.

-• Hovering over the lifestyle images on the category pages results in an image of the couch on a white or gray background.
+• Hovering over the lifestyle images on the category pages results in an image of the West Elm couch on a white or gray background.
 This helps get a better sense of its actual features.
 Some couches also show an image of their practical features like a sleeper sofa being extended or an open storage couch.
 This is very helpful to see.

 • Hovering over a different fabric option shows the couch on a white or gray background in the new color.
 However, it’s not as elegant as it could be.
 Sometimes the couch is at a different angle or it’s a different number of seats compared to the main image.
 In one case it just showed a close-up image of a fabric square instead of the couch.

 • On product pages there’s the same lifestyle image used as the main image.
 There’s a carousel on the left hand side that has a mix of studio style photos, lifestyle photos, photos of specific features, and occasionally a 360 view or video.
-It’s a mixed bag because certain couches have far more images than others.
+It’s a mixed bag because certain West Elm couches have far more images than others.
 The couches with lots of images are great, which makes it more frustrating when another couch only has a couple of images.

 • The carousel is a bit tricky to use.
 You have to click an arrow to see more photos, but the arrow is obstructed by the live chat icon.
 I kept accidentally starting a live chat when all I wanted to do was see more photos.
 I had to scroll down further on the page and then try again in order to get unobstructed access to the photo carousel.

 • Choosing a new fabric does change the main couch image, but not any of the others.
 The fabrics and colors are not rendered very well, so they look fairly fake and computery compared to being real images.
-It made it hard to get a true sense of how the fabrics would look on the actual sofa.
+It made it hard to get a true sense of how the fabrics would look on the actual West Elm sofa.

 • There are no customer reviews, which means there are no customer photos.
 This is a major detriment and it makes it hard to get a sense of how the couches will actually look in a real home environment.